Renovation of buildings and green areas at Kultaranta completed

 Project schedule

-Who is carrying out the work?
+Who carried out the work?

 The project contractors were put out to tender through a public tendering process.
 As a minimum requirement or selection criterion, all selected contractors were required to provide references where the target of the work was a protected building or park.